Image taken at Ocean of Air Exhibit at the Saatchi Gallery

 To do this we have undertaken a series of sub-case studies that include:

 Interviews with experts: semi-structured interviews with experts working in the realm of ‘touchless’ technologies, such as, virtual reality (VR), augmented reality (AR) and mid-air haptics.
-These include academics and researchers, technical developers and designers, with the aim of exploring, for example, how they talk about touch in this context; How is touch enabled; Where/ when does touch take place; What opportunities does technology provide; To what degree do they think this might change/ remediate touch experience?
+These include academics and researchers, technical developers and designers, with the aim of exploring, for example, how they talk about touch in this context; how is touch enabled; where/ when does touch take place; what opportunities does technology provide; to what degree do they think this might change/ remediate touch experience?
+This research shows the growing value and significance of touch in virtual spaces, and reveals particular ways in which touch is talked about implemented and conceptualised, and contributes to our understanding of how the coneptualisations of touch in VR raise socially orientated questions for design.

 Virtual Reality video walkthroughs: involves the analysis of video walkthrough’s of VR experiences, enabling us to explore where touch comes into the use of various types of controllers, both with and without haptic feedback.
 This analysis provides insights on a wide range of contexts of use of haptics in VR (entertainment, learning, social VR, visual impairment,) and looks at the touch interactions of specific types of users (mainly gamers and tech journalists).